 - What type of return am I seeking for my money?

 - How long will I be investing for?

-The answers to these questions will help guide you in choosing the right investment option or mix of options for your super savings.
+The answers to these questions will help guide you in choosing the right investment plan or mix for your super savings.

-Your age is an important factor in choosing a plan
+Your timeframe is an important factor in choosing a plan

 Finding the right investment mix for you will depend on your investment timeframe, or how long you expect your money to remain invested.

-If you have decades before you’ll need to access your super, you might not be concerned with the short-term ups and downs of higher risk options such as Shares.
-Over the long term, short-term fluctuations tend to be outweighed by the higher returns from these higher risk types of assets.
+If you have decades before you’ll need to access your super, you might not be concerned with the short-term ups and downs of higher risk investments such as Shares.

 If you’ll need to access your money sooner, you might prefer assets that are considered lower risk, even though this could result in lower returns over the medium to long term.
 You can also include higher risk and return investments as part of your investment plan if you prefer.